 Are you a fan of the Edson Fichter Nature Area in Pocatello?
 With a fishing pond, access to the river, paved trails, pretty scenery, and watchable wildlife who wouldn’t be?
 To make sure everyone has a safe, enjoyable experience at this southeast Idaho gem -- please do these “Dos” and don’t do the “Don’ts”.

-- DO bring your fishing pole and, if over 13 years old, your Idaho fishing license.
+- DO bring your fishing pole and, if over 13 years old, your valid Idaho fishing license.
 The fishing pond is regularly stocked with fish!
-There is a two-fish limit per angler.
+There is a six-fish limit per angler.